lucashn/peakutils/docs/tutorial_a.rst

 Preparing the data
 ------------------

-Now, lets generate some noisy data with two gaussians:
+Lets generate some noisy data from two Gaussians:

 .. code:: python